cesium-ml/baselayer/doc/dev.md

 The context manager will make sure the connection is closed when exiting context.

-To use a verified session that checks all rows before committing them:
+To use a verified session, one that verifies write permissions by an authenticated user, use:

 ```
 with VerifiedSession(user_or_token) as session: